catalina-mihai/BostonHousing/README.md

-# Boston Housing
-This is a machine learning project done in Python as part of the AI course at RediSchool.
+## Boston Housing machine learning project using Machine Learning techniques: Feature Extraction and Supervised Learning as part of the AI course at RediSchool.

-Collaborators:
-Sidra
-Rima
-Catalina Mihai
+### _By Rima, Sidra, Catalina Mihai and Iryna Gorodetska_
-Iryna Gorodetska